The Virtual Currency Regulation Review: Cayman Islands

 Exempted limited partnerships

 Exempted limited partnerships are more commonly used to form closed-ended funds investing in virtual assets, which may be investing in illiquid virtual asset issuances rather than more commonly traded virtual assets.
-The Exempted Limited Partnership Law (the ELP Law) governs the formation of exempted limited partnerships.
+The Exempted Limited Partnership Act (the ELP Act) governs the formation of exempted limited partnerships.

-The ELP Law also contains provisions relevant to the affairs of an exempted limited partnership, being the primary legislation governing partnerships generally.
-An exempted limited partnership is a partnership consisting of at least one general partner (who has responsibility for the business affairs of the partnership) and any number of limited partners that is registered as such under the ELP Law.
+The ELP Act also contains provisions relevant to the affairs of an exempted limited partnership, being the primary legislation governing partnerships generally.
+An exempted limited partnership is a partnership consisting of at least one general partner (who has responsibility for the business affairs of the partnership) and any number of limited partners that is registered as such under the ELP Act.

 An exempted limited partnership is not a separate legal entity.
 It is instead a set of contractual obligations affecting the partners, between themselves, where a general partner is vested with certain powers and obligations in relation to a business and the assets of the business.